-Should I Sue the Other Driver or Use My Own Insurance?
+Should I Sue the Other Driver or Use My Own Collision Insurance Coverage?
 2024

 Should I sue the other driver or use my own insurance if I had a car accident that was not my fault and only had a fender bender with minor damage to my car when there was no injury?